Table skittles: Tyrolean and Merano table skittles

-This sport is particularly well-known in Bavaria (Mering), Tyrol (Tyrolean table skittles), South Tyrol (Merano table skittles) and Upper Austria, but also in Baden-Württemberg (Wolfach).
+This sport is particularly well known in Bavaria (Mering), Tyrol (Tyrolean table skittles), South Tyrol (Merano table skittles) and Upper Austria, but also in Baden-Württemberg (Wolfach).

 Construction

 The table skittles alley consists of a sloping, framed playing surface, the table skittles board.
 This is usually placed on a waist-high table.
 The game is played with a wooden spinning top, which is used to try to knock down as many of the nine wooden pins as possible.

 The dimensions of the board are 82 cm x 41 cm.
 The frame is 3 cm wide.
 The actual playing area is 67 × 35 cm.
 Seen from the player in the direction of the bowling, the lane is inclined about 1° downwards, from left to right the lane is inclined about 4°.
 That is, the spinning top usually moves in semi-circular sweeps toward the higher right-hand side.
-The skittles are about 6cm apart from one another.
+The skittles are about 6 cm apart from one another.
 The skittle layout forms a square, at 45° to the sides of the board, with a side length of 12 cm.
 These values differ regionally.

 The track is often made of larch or other hardwood.
 In order to achieve a visually appealing surface, it may be covered with paper, for example.
 A glass plate is mounted on top.
 There is a zone marking the position of the top when starting it spinning.
 If you start outside this zone, the spin is invalid.
 At the other end are the skittles, whose position is marked by 9 dots for setting up.
 At the far end is a depression where the fallen skittles land (although they often remain on the playing surface).

 Top and skittles

 The spinning top is made of wood and is usually 6 cm high and 4 cm wide at the bottom of the bulge.
 The top is weighted with lead to keep the centre of gravity low.
 In order to achieve better top properties, it is also reinforced horizontally with 4 nails on each side.
-The top should not be wider than the spacing of the cones (about 6cm).
+The top should not be wider than the spacing of the cones (about 6 cm).

 A skittle is also about 6 cm high and about 2.3 cm wide at the widest point.